Zmeur gigant - Rubus loganobaccus 'Tayberry' (fructe xl)

 Height: 1.5–2 m; requires support on a trellis

-Recommendation: After fruiting, cut the fruiting stems at the base to stimulate new growth.
-The plant needs space to grow, making it suitable for fences, pergolas or supported rows.
+Recommendation: After fruiting, the stems that have fruited are cut at the base to stimulate the growth of new ones.
+The plant needs space to develop, being suitable for fences, pergolas, or dense rows.

 Pot diameter: 13 cm

-Garden or patio plants are grown in unprotected spaces or with minimal protection (shade nets or hail nets).
-For this reason, naturally, they cannot have perfect foliage - the leaves may show marks, defects or other damage.
+Garden or terrace plants are grown in unprotected spaces or with minimal protection (shade nets or hail nets).
+For this reason, naturally, they cannot have perfect foliage - leaves may show marks, defects, or other damage.

-In the cold season, plants enter a period of vegetative dormancy.
+In the cold season, plants enter a period of dormancy.

 You might also like..